GenomeDK/genomedk-docs/content/news/2024-07-05-newsletter-july-2024/index.md

 To maintain optimal performance and storage efficiency, please remember to clean up any unused or temporary data regularly.
 Additionally, compress your data whenever possible, especially large VCF files.
 This helps free up space and improves overall system performance.

-## Avoid submitting short jobs
+## Avoid submitting many short jobs

-Please refrain from submitting jobs that run for less than 10 minutes.
-Such jobs can disrupt the queue and reduce system efficiency.
-Consider batching smaller tasks together into longer-running jobs by putting multiple commands in your batch script.
+Please refrain from submitting thousands of jobs that run for less than 10 minutes.
+Such workloads can disrupt the queue and reduce system efficiency.
+Consider batching smaller tasks together into longer-running jobs by putting multiple commands in your batch script/workflow target.

 ## Do not run on the frontend

 Running computational tasks on the frontend nodes can severely impact the performance and stability of the system for all users.
 Always use the appropriate compute nodes for your jobs.
-If in doubt, consult the documentation on how to use the queuing system.
+If in doubt, [consult the documentation](@/docs/interacting-with-the-queue.md) on how to use the queuing system.

 ## Avoid writing data to disk if you can

-We regularly see jobs that look like this:
+We sometimes see jobs that look like this:

 ```bash
 bedtools coverage ... > output_file1